MikeMallonIT/Project3-PlayItAgainTunes/README.md

 ### ![Team Logo](https://raw.githubusercontent.com/MikeMallonIT/Project3-PlayItAgainTunes/main/client/public/favi/favicon-32x32.png) Alice Phan, Charlie Hernandez, Miranda Zermeno, Michael Mallon

 ## What we did:
-Alice, Charlie, Michael and Miranda worked with new technologies when developing Play It Again Tunes including but not limited to: Node.js, Express.js, MongoDB, GraphQL, Chakra-UI, Heroku, Redux, Stripe, S-CSS, HTML, CSS and JavaScript.
-We built a Full-Stack E-Commerce website with a student target-audience in mind.
+Alice, Charlie, Michael and Miranda worked with new technologies when developing Play It Again Tunes including but not limited to: `Node.js` `Express.js` `MongoDB` `GraphQL` `Chakra-UI` `Heroku` `Redux` `Stripe` `S-CSS` `HTML` `CSS` `JavaScript` We built a Full-Stack E-Commerce website with a student target-audience in mind.
 Our customers can use Play It Again Tunes to order musical instruments for a desired number of months.
 Once payment is received through our Stripe payment portal, instruments will be shipped to the customer's door.
 We also offer a variety of service and protection plans for a flat rate.
 <br>

 ### Motivation: